M13Mwongo/parking-spot-predictor/README.md

 ![pexels-kelly-2402235.jpg](images/carpark_image.jpg)

 ## <ins>Overview</ins>
 This repository contains a Time series project focused on predicting parking lot occupancy.
-The goal is to develop a model that can predict the availability of parking spots in various parking facilities in the city at a given day and time, helping users plan their parking in advance.
+The goal is to develop a model that can predict the availability of parking spots in various parking facilities in the city at a given day, helping users plan their parking in advance.

 ## <ins>Preliminaries</ins>